 That juice is known as a shrub or drinking vinegar, and it’s making a big comeback in the United States.
 Oregon has several small-batch producers who are manufacturing the mixers with local and seasonal fruits and herbs.

 Molly Rogers started making shrubs in pursuit of the perfect margarita.
 No matter where she looked, she couldn’t find a good, tart mixer for them.
 Then she remembered the shrubs her grandmother used to make when Rogers was a child.
 She started experimenting with a lime version and immediately knew she was on to something.
 She started manufacturing shrubs en masse in 2013.

-Lola’s Fruit Shrub makes three mixers year-round at their Eugene facility: lime, fennel and lemon, and orange.
-There are also a number of seasonal offerings, including strawberry balsamic, elderberry ginger, blackberry basil, cinnamon peach, vanilla pear, quince, and cranberry and salt.
+Lola’s Fruit Shrub makes four mixers year-round at their Eugene facility: lime, fennel & lemon, orange, and tomato & coriander.
+There are also a number of seasonal offerings, including strawberry balsamic, elderberry hibiscus, blackberry basil, cinnamon peach, vanilla pear, quince, and cranberry and salt.